insure logo

 The cost of term life insurance, like most forms of insurance, goes up as you age.
 It also varies depending on your gender, health and whether you smoke.
 Females will almost always pay less than males and smokers can expect to pay more than double the rates of non-smokers even if they are otherwise in good health.

-In both cases, smokers pay more than three times the amount a non-smoker will pay.
+In both cases, smokers pay almost four times the amount a non-smoker will pay.

 The other key factor insurance companies evaluate is your general health.
 When applying for insurance, the insurer will assess what rating to assign you based on a variety of criteria.
 This is likely to include a physical exam and blood samples carried out by a nurse or doctor and is paid for by the insurance company.